Is It a Big Deal if My Toddler Doesn’t Respond to Their Name?

 The wonderful thing about all of these strategies is that we (the adults) do them!

-We change our behavior or the environment to teach our child.
+We change our behavior or the environment to teach our child to respond to their name.

 1. Decrease the number of times you use their name.